wjzhengsh/blockchain/v10_application.md

 }).then(() => {
 	return client.setUserContext(member);
 ```

+You can then upload the admin certificate to your blockchain network from the Network Monitor.
+For more information about adding certificates, see [the "Certificates" tab of "Memeber" screen](v10_dashboard.html#members) in the Network Monitor.

 ## Developing applications
 You can develop your application in Javascript or Java, and leverage the available APIs in the Hyperledger Fabric Client SDKs to enable interaction between your application and your network.
 An application needs to include at least the following information: